 Sam Katzman thankfully only directed five films, but was a very prolific producer, churning out loads of cheap films fast – and in some cases, like Sky Racket, the lack of time and money really shows.
 Nevertheless, Katzman was a sure bet for studios, since his films mostly brought in more than they cost.

-Screenwriter Basil Dickey contributed to a number of science fiction serials in the thirties and forties, including Flash Gordon (1936, review), The Green Hornet (1940), Captain America (1942) and The Purple Monster Strikes (1945).
+Screenwriter Basil Dickey contributed to a number of science fiction serials in the thirties and forties, including Flash Gordon (1936, review), The Green Hornet (1940, review), Captain America (1944, review) and The Purple Monster Strikes (1945).